midhun-em/face_recognition_facenet/README.md

 ----------------
 Packages used
 -----------------------------
+-Python: '3.7.1'
+-Tensorflow: 1.13.0-rc1
+-Opencv: 4.0.0
-Python: '3.7.1' Tensorflow: 1.13.0-rc1 Opencv: 4.0.0 Architecture used : Facenet davidsandberg github
+-Architecture used : Facenet davidsandberg github
 Steps ------  1) Download and extract the zip file
 2) Data - Images of 3 person in 3 folder (Andrew Ng,Geoffrey Hinton,YanLecunn)
 3) models - All the models are saved in this folder